National

 By ETV Bharat English Team

-Srinagar: The celebration of World Heritage Week commenced on Tuesday with a series of events and initiatives across the nation.
-In Srinagar, the Department of Archives, Archaeology, and Museums inaugurated the week with a special event at the Assembly Complex, followed by a heritage walk to the SPS Museum.
+A senior official in the J&K Department of Archives, Archaeology, and Museums spoke to ETV Bharat about the projects as his department inaugurated World Heritage Week with a special event at the Assembly Complex in Srinagar, followed by a heritage walk to the SPS Museum.

-In an exclusive conversation, Mushtaq Ahmed Beigh, Deputy Director of the Department of Archives, Archaeology, and Museums, spoke about the department’s sustained efforts to promote heritage tourism.
+Mushtaq Ahmed Beigh, Deputy Director of the J&K Department of Archives, Archaeology, and Museums, spoke about the department’s sustained efforts to promote heritage tourism.
 He emphasized the integration of the region’s historic landmarks into the broader tourism landscape, aiming to preserve and showcase these treasures to attract more visitors.

 “Thirty-five new projects have already been initiated to enhance religious tourism, focusing on mosques, temples, shrines, and other heritage sites.
 An additional 72 projects are slated to launch next year, including the restoration of significant landmarks like Khanqah-e-Naqshband Sahib and the historic Aali Masjid,” Beigh said.